luissancar/BLEConnect/README.md

 The direction will be represented as an UInt8 value.
 The following list shows the mapping between the image and the corresponding UInt8 value.
 This list could be extended in future.

-You can download the Arrows [here](assets/nav-icons/navigationArrows.zip) or make your own design.
+You can download the arrows [here](assets/nav-icons/navigationArrows.zip) or make your own design.

 | Direction | Number value  | Description |